XingruiWang/SuperCLEVR-Physics/README.md

 This is the python package for [blender](https://www.blender.org/) software, which is able to be installed from pip now. ([PyPI](https://pypi.org/project/bpy/), [official site](https://www.blender.org/))

 ```
 pip install bpy==3.5
 ```
-If 3.5 is not applicable, 3.4 should also compatible to this repo.
+If 3.5 is not applicable, 3.4 should also be compatible to this repo.

 </details>

-### Run Code
+### 2. Video rendering

 Run `bash run.sh` directly for new scene creation and video rendering.